Batongguan Historic Trail: Qing dynasty trail

 In 1871, Ryukyuan sailors traveling home from Shuri to Miyako-jima shipwrecked off the southeast coast of Taiwan.
 They were killed by the local Paiwan people in what is known as the Mudan incident.
 In retaliation, in 1874, Japan invaded and occupied Taiwan for a few months.
 After the incident, the governing Qing realized how little control they had over remote regions of the island; they sent Shen Baozhen to Taiwan, who proposed building three east–west trails across the Central Mountain Range.
 Shen hoped that these trails would encourage Han people to live in the mountains to better subjugate the indigenous population as well as strengthen the Qing dynasty's hold on the island.

 In 1875, Shen ordered Wu Guangliang, a military officer, to construct the middle path.
 Wu started in January at Zhushan (Note: Formerly 林圮埔 (Línpǐpǔ)) and worked his way east.
 They first crossed over Fenghuang Mountain (Note: 鳳凰山 (Fènghuáng Shān); in modernday Lugu Township) to Aiguo (Note: 愛國 (Àiguó), formerly 茅埔 (Máopǔ); in modern day Xinyi Township) on the banks of the Chenyoulan River, then followed the river to Dongpu.
 (Note: 東埔 (Dōngpǔ); in modern-day Xinyi Township) From here, they ascended up the Central Mountain Range.
 When they reached Dashuiku (Note: 大水窟 (Dàshuǐkū); at the modern-day border of Xinyi Township, Nantou County and Zhuoxi Township, Hualien County) in July, Wu looked at the treacherous terrain ahead decided to call for another team led by Deng Guozhi (鄧國志) to start at the east in Yuli (Note: Formerly 璞石閣 (Púshígé)) and build the road westwards.
-The trail was completed in November 1875 for a total length of 265 km.
+The trail was completed (EDIT: the reconnaissance of the trail was completed in 6 months or so, the creation of the trail must have taken longer than one year???) in November 1875 for a total length of 265 km.

 After the trail's completion, Wu set up a military camp in Ruisui (Note: Formerly 水尾 (Shuǐwěi)) to establish a stronger Qing presence in the Huadong Valley.
 The Qing lifted restrictions that barred the Han from moving east, and Ding Richang even offered money and tools to encourage settlers.
 However, most Han people did not dare to travel further west than Dongpu due to the rough terrain and the presence of indigenous tribes.
 The Qing dynasty also struggled to govern the Huadong Valley; Wu and his successors frequently ran into conflicts with the Amis living on the plains, and corruption was also rampant among Qing officers.
 Due to high costs of maintaining the trail, on October 24, 1891, newly appointed governor of Taiwan Liu Mingchuan decided to abandon the trail from Dongpu to Yuli.
 Around this time, a much flatter path bypassing Fenghuang Mountain through modern-day Shuili was built, and the trail between Zhushan and Aiguo was rendered obsolete.